Using Chrome extensions in Opera

 To install extensions from the Google Chrome Store into Opera, you must first download and install the Install Chrome Extensions addon from the Opera Addons Store .

 Once you’ve installed it, just go to the Google Chrome Web Store in your Opera browser.
 Next to each extension you will now see an Add to Opera button which, when you click it, will take you to the extensions page in your Opera browser.
 From there, just click Install or manage other aspects of your extensions.
-Now the best extensions Chrome has in its web store can be used in Opera.
+Now the best extensions Chrome has in its webstore can be used in Opera.

-Managing extensions in Opera
+Manage or remove Chrome extensions in Opera

-To access and see all of your extensions, you can either click on the extensions icon in your Opera sidebar (it looks like a cube) or use the hotkey Ctrl+Shift+E (⌘+Shift+E on Mac).
+To see all of your extensions, you can either click on the extensions icon in your Opera sidebar (it looks like a cube) or use the hotkey Ctrl+Shift+E (⌘+Shift+E on Mac).
 On the extensions page, with each extension, you can find a variety of options.
 Here you can delete Chrome extensions, adjust Chrome extension settings, enable or disable Chrome extensions, as well as see details about your addons.
-To remove Chrome extensions, click the x in the top-right corner.
+To remove Google Chrome extensions, click the x in the top-right corner.

 Be mindful of extensions